 What to Eat

-As they make everything from scratch after you place the order, you will have enough time to chill at the terrace of the guest house, while your food is being prepared.
+As they make everything from scratch after you place the order, you will have enough time to chill at the terrace of the guest house, while they prepare your food.

 I always recommend staying at a place for at least a night to experience it to the fullest.
 However, if time doesn’t permit then Kibber can be included in your Spiti itinerary as a short trip from Kaza while visiting Langza, Hikkim, Komic villages or Ki Monastery.